 You probably already know, that I hate the word ‘detox’.
 When I came across the idea that people where eating charcoal, with meals to ‘detox’ I had to look into this.
 It seems its quite a ‘thing’ you do these days in the name of health.
 I like to call it a more technical term like fad or quackery.

 If you are confused about what I mean by charcoal, I don’t mean heat beads you buy for the BBQ that would actually be poisonous.
 No, I mean the black residue you get when you burn wood and similar things like; paper shells and leaves.
 All those black bits that are left behind, is charcoal.
+Being a Carpenter Maynooth, I know which wood is best for obtaining charcoal, in the old days when I was a kid and remember my father who was a carpenter also used to clean his teeth with charcoal.

 First and foremost, what really amazes me is the crap that the human body can withstand.
 You can feed it; big macs, chips, lollies and now charcoal, and you will not die straight away.
 That’s not only amazing, that’s adaptable!